The Blue River Report Card

 The Blue River Report Card will increase awareness among Kansas City communities, and progress watershed protection policies and actions that will ensure the Blue River remains an asset to Kansas Citians into the future.

 A watershed is a region or area bounded peripherally by a divide and draining ultimately to a particular watercourse or body of water.
-The Blue River watershed is made up all the land that drains into the Blue River when it rains, or when a faucet is turned on.
+The Blue River watershed is made up all the land that drains into the Blue River when it rains.

-For a detailed version of the map below, visit the Renew the Blue website.
+For a detailed look of the Blue River, visit the the interactive map.